mdaamirQ/2-QNSCD/README.md

 ---

+## Repository Structure

+This repository is organized to facilitate running experiments on variational quantum circuits.
+Each experimental folder follows the naming convention:

+**XQubit YL ExpZ**
+- **X**: Number of qubits used in the experiment
+- **Y**: Number of layers in the Parameterized Quantum Circuit (PQC)
+- **Z**: Experiment identifier (e.g., different initializations or PQC structures)

+Below is an example structure for one experimental folder along with the top-level organization:

+---

 ## How to Cite

 If you use or refer to this work in your research, please cite it as follows: